 Ignoring This Is Ruining Your Glow Game

 If you want to debloat, combat breakouts, banish inflammation and kick start your glow game, then you need to start thinking about your gut health.
-What a lot of people don’t realize is that your gut majorly impacts your skin as it helps remove pimple-triggering toxins, while supplying your body with glow-enhancing vitamins.
+What a lot of people don’t realize is that your gut majorly impacts your skin as it helps remove pimple-triggering toxins while supplying your body with glow-enhancing vitamins.
 But how do you even go about improving your gut health?
-Yes, you’ll need to adjust your diet and way of life, and even start taking supplements, but we promise it’ll be worth it when you look better, and more importantly, feel better.
+Yes, you’ll need to adjust your diet and way of life and even start taking supplements, but we promise it’ll be worth it when your skin is radiating and, most importantly, you feel better.
 So how do you get your gut in check and ready to get back out there?
 By following these tips straight from the pros.

 1. Start Basic: Drink Celery Juice

 Whether you love it or hate it, try to find a way to work celery into your diet.
 We’re opting for celery juice, AKA the detox juice beauty babes are currently obsessed with.
 “It’s considered one of the greatest healing tonics of all time and has been shown to help lower blood pressure, improve gut health, and decrease inflammation,” explains Dr. Karin Hermoni, Ph.D. head of science and nutrition at Lycored.
 Celery juice also contains a ton of vitamins and minerals (like vitamins K, C, and A in the form of carotenoids).
 Plus, it helps balance your pH levels and flush out toxins, making it super important for skin health as well.